 Wedding Party: 15 minutes

-Couple Portraits: at least 30 minutes, preferably two sets of 20 minutes)
+Couple Portraits: 30 minutes, preferably two sets of 20 minutes)

 With a First Look + Group Portraits Before Ceremony: